diogoff/iMac-24-late-2006/README.md

 ## Wrapping up

 That's it!
-I've got an old iMac running 64-bit Xubuntu, where I can install modern software such as VSCode, Zoom, Chrome, etc. For Chrome to work properly, I had to disable hardware acceleration, since this was buggy with the old graphics card.
+I've got an old iMac running a modern 64-bit Xubuntu, where I can install software such as VSCode, Zoom, Chrome, etc. For Chrome to work properly, I had to disable hardware acceleration, since this was buggy with the old graphics card.